kyverno/kyverno/docs/perf-testing/README.md

 ## Create `Kwok` nodes

-Run the script to create the desired number of nodes for your Kowk cluster:
+Run the script to create the desired number of nodes for your Kwok cluster:

 ```sh
 ./docs/perf-testing/node.sh
 ```

-More about Kowk on this [page](https://kwok.sigs.k8s.io/docs/user/kwok-in-cluster/).
+More about Kwok on this [page](https://kwok.sigs.k8s.io/docs/user/kwok-in-cluster/).

 ## Setup Monitor Components